InternetRamen/data-web-app-jam/README.md

 </summary>
 The human brain weighs 3 pounds
 </details>
-The foundations of any social media app is creating and loading some sort of post.
+The foundation of any social media app is creating and loading some sort of post.
 Think of any popular social media (Instagram, Reddit, YouTube, or even a recipe app)

 ## Setting up